-The final destination on your river cruise in Italy is Mantua, which was home to artists Donatello and Mantegna, as well as the poet Virgil – making it another of our top six places to visit aboard La Bella Vita.
+The final destination on your river cruise to Italy is Mantua, which was home to artists Donatello and Mantegna, as well as the poet Virgil – making it another of our top six places to visit on one of our Italy cruises.
 It is in a stunning lakeside setting, with buildings displaying both Baroque and Neoclassical architecture.
 You can visit the Ducal Palace and explore its many courtyards and gardens, as well as enjoy the many paintings and sculptures inside.

 Mantegna in Mantua